putitsimply/christian-bible-explained/1-thessalonians.md

 * **Working honestly** and not taking advantage of others.

 **4) He answers a big worry about death and the future**\
-Some people in the church were worried about what happens to believers who die before Jesus returns.
+Some people in the church[^gl-church] were worried about what happens to believers who die before Jesus returns.
 Paul tells them not to panic.
 He explains their hope like this:

 * Christians believe Jesus will return.
 * Those who have died will not miss out.
-* God will bring them into the future renewal as well.
+* God[^gl-god] will bring them into the future renewal as well.

-This part is often connected to the Christian idea of **resurrection**, which means being raised to new life.
+This part is often connected to the Christian idea of **resurrection[^gl-resurrection]**, which means being raised to new life.

 **5) He warns them to stay ready**\
-Paul says the “day of the Lord” (a Bible phrase for a time when God brings justice and sets things right) will come unexpectedly.
+Paul says the “day of the Lord” (a Bible[^gl-bible] phrase for a time when God[^gl-god] brings justice and sets things right) will come unexpectedly.
 So they should live like people who are awake and ready, doing what is right, not like people who are careless.

 **6) Final practical advice**\
 He gives lots of quick instructions, like: